 R: Hi Kaitlyn!
 Thank you for granting us this interview for our ZenARTist Feature.
 For this particular series, we will be interviewing different artists from all over the world to feature them and their works.
 We are so happy to have you with us on board!

-K: Thank you so much for having me, Regina and ZenART Supplies!
+K: Thank you so much for having me at ZenART Supplies!
 I am thrilled and honoured to be a part of your ZenARTist Feature.

 K: Thank you.
 I’ve found a recent passion for cityscapes since moving to Berlin.
 I’ve been painting and drawing ever since I can remember!
 I was always doodling and coloring as a kid.
 I took every painting class I could get my hands on while growing up and had many amazing teachers along the way.
 At first, it was simply a hobby and a passion and it wasn’t until I moved to Berlin that I realized I could actually make a living from it.